AnalystLiv/AnalystLiv/README.md

 - 👋 Hi, I’m Analyst Liv
 - 👀 I’m interested in environmental science, healthcare, and educational development
 - 🌱 I’m currently practicing AI art
-- 💞️ I’m looking to collaborate on sales data analysis using Python
+- 💞️ I’m looking to collaborate on data science project using R
 - 📫 How to reach me ... analystliv@icloud.com
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I love to swim in the sea but I've never been in a pool